rizinorg/rizin/doc/debug-internals.md

 The functionality lives in the following files:
 (?? why so many files? can this be simplified??)

-    librz/reg/arena.c        // ?? used by anal and debugger
+    librz/reg/arena.c        // ?? used by analysis and debugger
     librz/reg/cond.c         // condition registers
-    librz/reg/double.c       // support for double-precision floating point numbers librz/reg/profile.c      // ?? used by anal and debugger
+    librz/reg/double.c       // support for double-precision floating point numbers librz/reg/profile.c      // ?? used by analysis and debugger
     librz/reg/reg.c          // top-level register specific code (all of rizin) librz/reg/value.c        // dealing with register values
     librz/reg/t/p.c          // test code for printing general-purpose registers